-In sudden u-turn, NYSE scraps plan to delist three Chinese telecom firms
+In sudden U-turn, NYSE scraps plan to delist three Chinese telecom firms

-HONG KONG/SINGAPORE (Reuters) - The New York Stock Exchange said it no longer intends to delist three Chinese telecom giants - a shock reversal of an announcement made only last week and deepening confusion over a U.S. crackdown on firms said to be linked to China’s military.
+HONG KONG/SINGAPORE/WASHINGTON (Reuters) -The New York Stock Exchange said it no longer intends to delist three Chinese telecom giants - a shock reversal of an announcement made only last week and deepening confusion over a U.S. crackdown on firms said to be linked to China’s military.

+The U-turn comes in the waning days of the Trump administration and against a backdrop of tension within Washington on China policy.
+U.S. Treasury Secretary Steve Mnuchin has long been seen as taking a dovish view on China, seeking to thwart attempts by hardliners in the administration - many within the State Department - to crack down on Chinese companies.

-The bourse, which had planned to delist the companies before Jan.
-11, said in a brief statement it had made the decision “in light of further consultation with relevant regulatory authorities.”
+The bourse, which had planned to delist the companies - China Mobile, China Telecom and China Unicom - before Jan.
+11, said in a brief statement it had made the decision “in light of further consultation with relevant regulatory authorities in connection with (the U.S. Treasury) Office of Foreign Assets Control.”

-Hong Kong-traded shares in the state-backed firms, China Mobile Ltd, China Telecom Corp Ltd and China Unicom Hong Kong Ltd, surged following the news.
+“For years, Treasury has led a rear guard action to soften some of the harsher policies related to Chinese companies,” said Leland Miller, the CEO of the U.S.-based consultancy China Beige Book.
+“It is apparent this is continuing to happen.”

+Republican Senator and China hardliner Marco Rubio, however, said in a tweet that the suggestion that the U.S. Treasury may have caused the NYSE to wind back the ruling was “outrageous.”

 Dennison’s funds hold China Mobile shares in both Hong Kong and New York.
 He has almost entirely unwound New York positions in anticipation of needing to find U.S. clients investments with less exposure to risks associated with the investment bans.

-Some analysts said they believe the exchange had been told by the Office of Foreign Assets Control, which is responsible for enforcing sanctions, that delistings were unnecessary even though investment in related companies was banned.
+Some analysts said they believe the exchange had been told by OFAC that delistings were unnecessary even though investment in related companies was banned.

 “We think this is the logical conclusion,” said Jefferies analyst Edison Lee, who called the about-face “bizarre”.